 Mark V. Kaminski was appointed to Reliance’s board of directors in November 2004.
-He was chief executive officer and a director of Commonwealth Industries Inc. (now Aleris International, Inc.), from 1991 to his retirement in June 2004; he held various positions at Commonwealth Industries Inc. since 1987.
+He was chief executive officer and a director of Commonwealth Industries Inc. (now Aleris International, Inc.) from 1991 to his retirement in June 2004.
+Mr. Kaminski held various positions at Commonwealth Industries Inc. since 1987.
 Mr. Kaminski is executive chairman of the board of Graniterock, a privately-held company that supplies the construction industry.
 He received a BS degree in Business from Indiana University and an Advanced Management degree from Harvard Business School.
-Mr. Kaminski serves as a member of Reliance’s Compensation Committee, Audit Committee and Nominating and Governance Committee, and also serves as our Lead Director for independent director meetings.
+Mr. Kaminski serves as a member of Reliance’s Compensation Committee, Audit Committee and the Nominating and Governance Committee.
+In 2016 he was appointed Reliance’s independent, non-executive Chairman of the Board.

 Andrew G. Sharkey, III was appointed a director of Reliance in July 2007.
 Mr. Sharkey served as president and CEO of the American Iron and Steel Institute from 1993 until his retirement in October 2008, and from 1978 to 1993 he held various positions with the Steel Service Center Institute (currently the Metals Service Center Institute) including president, executive vice president, and director of education.
 Mr. Sharkey serves as a member and the Chair of our Nominating and Governance Committee and a member of our Compensation Committee and our Audit Committee.
 He is also a director of General Moly, Inc. a public company with securities listed on the NYSE Alternext (formerly the American Stock Exchange).
 Mr. Sharkey earned an MAT degree from Duquesne University and a BA in Political Science from Yale University.